logo

 6

 When the accident was over, I timidly opened my eyes and saw a horrendous-looking cow’s head perched on the front hood of our car—a 1963 Ford Galaxy 500 XL—right where a Mercedes would have had the three-pointed star logo.
 The head gazed at us—eyeless and sad—probably thinking that after being chopped up and thrown in the garbage and after the stray dogs gnawed it clean, nothing more terrible could happen to it.
-Well, it was wrong; I had just proved it.
+Well, it was wrong; I had just proved it!
 Now, its skull had a brand new fracture, which, given the circumstances, wasn’t likely to give the head a headache or something, but anyway, it still looked nasty.

-My assistant briskly approached the man, and soon she stood in front of his cart, still silent.
+My assistant briskly approached the man, and soon, she stood in front of his cart, still silent.
 From up close, the guy looked even scarier.
-He had a shitty-looking apron on—maybe brown, maybe just dirty, because its exact color was impossible to tell even with the most sophisticated colorimeter—and in his massive hands, he held an enormous plunger, which was definitely a more appropriate tool for unclogging toilets than serving food to people.
+He had a shitty-looking apron on—maybe brown, maybe just dirty, its exact color impossible to tell even with the most sophisticated colorimeter—and in his massive hands, he held an enormous plunger, which was definitely a more appropriate tool for unclogging toilets than serving food to people.
 His olive-black eyes glowed zealously.

 “Here!”
 Ali Baba shouted triumphantly in an intonation between rage and awe.
 “Have you ever seen such a wonder before?”